 By John Ramsey Miller

 I have been guilty of having the smell, or swirling of, Cordite in the air after gun play.
 The other night watching TV I heard one of the techs on CSI (someplace or other) saying that she smelled Cordite in a room, which is more than unlikely since Cordite hasn’t been around since WWII.
 There is no Cordite whatsoever in modern ammunition.
 With modern ammo you can smell the pungent Nitroglycerin after firing.
 Modern powder is basically sawdust soaked in nitro coated with graphite.
 In very simple terms, the shape and coatings control the burn rates.
+Of course, you won’t get any smell when using air guns (for the best ones click to read the review here) but with real guns, there’s definitely a smell.

 To smell Cordite you’d have to have people firing very old ammunition.
 According to a quick check under Cordite on Wikipedia: “The smell of Cordite is referenced erroneously in fiction to indicate the recent firing of weapons.”
 So from now on, unless I am writing a period piece, it will be “The pungent smell of nitroglycerin, sawdust, and graphite swirling in the air.”
 Or I’ll just say, “the smell of gunpowder.”